arifnd/mysql-project-idx/README.md

 >Running the command above will delete your MySQL data.

-## Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or encounter any issues, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.